 The Pre-Medical Admissions Pathway (P-MAP) Program is coordinated through the UA College of Medicine-Tucson Offices of Admissions and Diversity and Inclusion.
-P-MAP is an intensive full-time, 12-month program (starting in May and ending the following May) designed to help students who have experienced greater than average challenges in preparing to become competitive medical school applicants and succeed in medical school.
+P-MAP is an intensive full-time, 12-month program (starting in May and ending the following summer) designed to help students who have experienced greater than average challenges in preparing to become competitive medical school applicants and succeed in medical school.
 The program involves admission to the UA Graduate College and the Master of Science program in Cellular and Molecular Medicine (CMM), in addition to participation in seminars and activities.
-Upon successful completion of all program components (i.e. 3.0 GPA or above and an MCAT score of at least 495), students will be admitted to the UA College of Medicine-Tucson campus.
+Upon successful completion of all program components (with a minimum 3.0 GPA), students will be admitted to the UA College of Medicine-Tucson campus.

 The P-MAP program provides an individualized approach through personalized plans focusing on three main areas: